 Whether manga or anime, the monthly media will be on the shorter side.
 May’s manga is only one book: the first volume of My Brother’s Husband by Gengoroh Tagame!
 Available in English as of yesterday in hardcover or digital!
 The English version combines the first and second volumes of the Japanese edition.
 The manga is seen from the point of view a straight Japanese man named Yaichi, who learns not only is his twin brother dead but he was married to a white Canadian man for ten years.
 Mike, the husband, moves in with Yaichi and his daughter Kana.
 Yaichi must confront his prejudice in a story of family, discrimination, identity, and cultural difference.
 Be warned this includes depiction of heterosexism/homophobia, slurs, and death of family members.

-Though as a disclaimer, when it comes to our criticism, we don’t mean it as a personal condemnation or attack on anyone who enjoys any work we discuss in a critical manner.
+As a disclaimer, when it comes to our criticism, we don’t mean it as a personal condemnation or attack on anyone who enjoys any work we discuss.
 Both of us love most of the media that we cover here, even when they’re deeply flawed.
 Obviously, fans aren’t synonymous with all the problematic ideas a story can contain and perpetuate.
-We think critical analysis of media is important and even when we love something or think that it’s important, doesn’t mean it’s excused from critique.
-If everyone can agree on one thing, it’s that media can have great impact, positive and negative, which is worth some discussion at least.
+We believe critical analysis of media is important and even when we love something or think that it’s important, that doesn’t mean it’s excused from critique.
+If everyone can agree on one thing, it’s that media can have great impact, positive and negative, which is worth discussion.

-Also, when it comes to most of the Japanese creators we talk, we only know so much about their identities and private lives.
-Most of those that are openly out as LGBTQ are mangaka, and still, many mangaka who makes LGBTQ content work under aliases and are fairly private about themselves.
+Also, it should go without saying this panel comes from a Western perspective to a Western audience.
+We’ve aimed to incorporate Japanese perspectives and insights and find our common ground as LGBTQ folk and build a bridge between cultures.
+When it comes to most of the Japanese creators we talk about, we only know so much about their identities and private lives.
 Between this and the culture and language barriers, we try not to assume too much about the creators themselves.
-Rather, we can only judge them by the content of their works and how they may resonate or not.
+Rather, we can only judge them by the content of their works and how they may or may not resonate.

 With that in mind, here we go!